ancjainil/Upwork_Task_1/README.md

 ## Directory Structure

 This directory holds Python scripts developed for specific project tasks.
 Each script corresponds to a client's requirement.

-Please reach out if you have any questions or need further assistance.

-Thank you for your work on these tasks.